top of page

 Explore the laid-back medina

-Compared to the chaotic medina alleys of Fes and Marrakech, Rabat's historic quarter is a breath of fresh air.
-This rambling district reveals a distinctly Andalusian flair, with whitewashed architecture dating back to the 17th century when Muslim refugees arrived from Spain.
+Compared to the chaotic medinas of Fes and Marrakech, Rabat's historic quarter is a breath of fresh air.
+This rambling district reveals a distinctly Andalusian flair, with whitewashed building dating back to the 17th century when Muslim refugees arrived from Spain.
+Wandering its streets is definitely one of the best things to do in Rabat!

-Wander the peaceful streets and discover historic gems like the imposing Grand Mosque and the stately Merenid-built fountain.
+Along the way, discover historic gems like the Grand Mosque (built during the Merenid period) or people watch from one of the cafes surrounding the Central Market.
 Unlike the tourist-centric souks elsewhere, Rabat's marketplace is filled with locals shopping for fresh produce and spices.
-For artisanal wares, head to Souq es Sebbat.
+For artisanal wares, don't miss Souq es Sebbat.

 Soak up the views from the Oudaias Kasbah

 Adjacent to Rabat’s medina is the Kasbah district, an 11th-century fortified neighbourhood that is now designated as a UNESCO World Heritage Site.
-Beyond the 12th-century gateway of Bab Oudaia, you’ll find a maze of winding blue and white lanes.
-The area is clustered with Andalusian-style houses and there’s a tranquil, fountain-dotted garden planted with palm and orange trees.
+Beyond the 12th-century gateway of Bab Oudaia, you’ll find a maze of winding blue and white lanes that are highly photogenic - this is one of the best places to visit in Rabat for street photography.

 Inside the Oudaias Kasbah, you'll find the oldest mosque in Rabat, the Kasbah Mosque, along the main street of Rue el Jamma.
-There are also plenty of hole-in-the-wall eateries where you can grab drinks and snacks.
-Make your way to the northern tip of the district for panoramic views over the Atlantic Ocean and the neighbouring city of Salé.
+There are also plenty of hole-in-the-wall eateries where you can grab drinks (I recommend grabbing a freshly squeezed orange juice) and snacks throughout the day.
+Make your way to the northern tip of the district for panoramic views over the Bou Regreg River as it meets the Atlantic Ocean.
+Surfers can often be seen riding the breaks here and there are great views toward the neighbouring city of Salé.

 For more cultural inspiration, check out this list of the Best Museums in Rabat.